 As Ransomware attacks continue their prevalence through the year, multiple industries are changing their approach to handling incoming threats.

 Insource has previously written about the benefits of cyber liability insurance, a type of insurance policy that can protect and minimize the impact of ransomware upon your organization’s finance.
-However, as the number of attacks has increased, the way most organizations deal with ransomware has had to change.
+However, as the number of attacks has increased, the way most organizations deal with ransomware has had to change – and the OFAC Advice on Ransomware has changed, too.

 Current advice posits that the best protection right now is good security posture, as paying the attackers their ransom can no longer be relied upon as a long-term solution.